luyadev/luya/docs/guide1.0/app-blocks.md

 # CMS Blocks

-What are Blocks?
 Blocks are elements used in the CMS Module to display and configure data.
-Blocks are dropped into the placeholders of an [CMS Layout](app-cmslayouts.md).
-An easy example of a block could be a paragraph tag where the user can add the content.
-LUYA CMS Modules ships with some default blocks, but you can always create your own elements.
+Blocks are dropped into the placeholders of a [CMS Layout](app-cmslayouts.md).
+An example of a Block could be a paragraph tag where the user can add the content.
+LUYA CMS Module is shipped with some default Blocks, but you can create your own elements.

 ## Create a new Block

-> use `./vendor/bin/luya block/create` console command to generate a block.
+> use `./vendor/bin/luya block/create` console command to generate a Block.

-You can add blocks to your project application or you can also add them to a module, in any case the folder name where the blocks are stored must named as **blocks**.
+You can add Blocks to your application or to a module.
+In either case, the folder where the blocks are stored must be named as **blocks**.
 Additionaly blocks should have the suffix `Block`.

-For example we build a block `TextTransformBlock` and store it in `app/blocks` or `app/modules/yourmodule/blocks`.
+For example, we create a Block `TextTransformBlock` and store it in `app/blocks` or `app/modules/yourmodule/blocks`.

-> In 1.0.0-beta8 the new *PHP BLOCKS* are introduced.
+> In 1.0.0-beta8 the new *PHP BLOCKS* was introduced.
 This allows you to use PHP Views instead of TWIG Templates.
 In order to use The new PHPBlocks you can extend the block from `luyya\cms\base\PhpBlock`.
 PhpBlocks does automatically requires a view file and the `twigAdmin()` is replaced by `admin()` method.

 This is what the `TextTransformBlock` could looke like in your code: